Admission Guide 2022

 |Arrival||Beginning of April||Beginning of July||Beginning of October||⑥ ⑦|

 - ①Receiving applications and preparing essential documents for application procedure

-- ②Submitting the documents to Immigration Office（We submits them on behalf of students）
+- ②Submitting the documents to Immigration Office（We submit them on behalf of students）

 - ③Announcement of application results by Immigration Office and Issuance of the “Certificate of Eligibility” (School will ask you to complete the payment)